Personally (Karla Bonoff song): Karla Bonoff version

-Karla Bonoff learned of the song through Glenn Frey who was the intended producer of Bonoff's album Wild Heart of the Young (although ultimately Kenny Edwards would produce the album): (Karla Bonoff quote:)"Glenn Frey was a great collector of obscure R&B tunes.
+Bonoff learned of the song through Glenn Frey, who was the intended producer of her album Wild Heart of the Young before the job went to Kenny Edwards.
+Bonoff said Frey was "a great collector of obscure R&B tunes.
 He used to play me all these really cool [songs]."
-Frey mentioned to Bonoff that he'd meant to send the Jackie Moore recording of "Personally" to Bonnie Raitt as a possible number for Raitt to record herself but for some reason Raitt hadn't received it: (Karla Bonoff quote:)"He was playing it for me and I said: "Maybe I could [record it]".
+Frey mentioned to Bonoff that he had meant to send the Jackie Moore recording of "Personally" to Bonnie Raitt as a possible song to record herself, but Raitt hadn't received it.
+Bonoff recalled, "He was playing it for me and I said: 'Maybe I could [record it].'"

 Highlighted by a solo by alto sax virtuoso Phil Kenzie, Bonoff's version of "Personally" spent 18 weeks on the Billboard Hot 100 with a number 19 peak: in Cash Box the track rose as high as #12 on the Top 100 Singles chart.
 Billboard ranked "Personally" as the 60th biggest hit of 1982.